Book Now

 3 Km pave / 103 km grvl

 Our last day of riding.
 Head out from the Mossburn Railway Hotel along another gravel path heading North to Mavora Lakes with the by-now familiar New Zealand scenery continuing to stun.
-The end of our ride today is along the shores of Lake Wakatipu and finishes at Walker Peak Station.
+The end of our ride today is along the shores of Lake Wakatipu and finishes at Walter Peak Station.
 Relax with a cup of tea or a cold beer before taking the TSS Earnslaw across the lake to Queenstown, a resort town known for adventure activities.
 Stay on past the trip end to bungee jump, mountain bike, or jet boat along rivers.

 O/N Millennium Hotel, Queenstown